judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

   - scandinavia
   - denmark
   - copenhagen
-excerpt:		With just one day to see it all, I found that a bike tour of Copenhagen was the best way to spend just one day in Denmark.
+description:		With just one day to see it all, I found that a bike tour of Copenhagen was the best way to spend just one day in Denmark.
 image:			/assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-tour-group-min.jpg
 ---